This is a guest post from Leigh-Anne Truitt, SEO Specialist at BigCommerce.

 Compared to BigCommerce, you’ll also find more limits on API calls, URL customizations, and fewer built-ins.

-Magento is historically an on-premise, open-source solution.
-Traditionally, brands that have already heavily invested in IT or site development have preferred Magento. (read: it isn’t the most beginner-friendly!)
+Adobe Commerce (previously Magento) is historically an on-premise, open-source solution.
+Traditionally, brands that have already heavily invested in IT or site development have preferred Adobe Commerce. (read: it isn’t the most beginner-friendly!)

-The advantages to Magento include 100% control of how your store is built.
+The advantages to Adobe Commerce include 100% control of how your store is built.

-If you choose Magento, you will be responsible for manual patch and bug updates, which require employee time and knowledge.
+If you choose Adobe Commerce, you will be responsible for manual patch and bug updates, which require employee time and knowledge.